samfilip/fullstack-challenge/README.md

 In your browser:

-3. Go to http://localhost:3001/ or the address specified in your terminal
+3. Go to http://localhost:3001/ or the address specified in your terminal under 'Local'